 Quota Limit Scope

-Per-tick 500 commands Reset at start of each tick
+Per-tick 500 commands Reset at tick boundary

 Daily 200,000 tokens Reset at day boundary